-Disturbing the peace is a misdemeanor crime in Massachusetts.
-It is defined in Massachusetts General Laws Chapter 272 Chapter 53.
-The penalty for disturbing the peace in Massachusetts is a fine and a possible conviction on a criminal record.
-If a police officer sees someone disturbing the peace they may be arrested on the spot.
+Disturbing the peace is a crime in Massachusetts.
+It is a misdemeanor.
+Massachusetts General Laws Chapter 272 Chapter 53 defines it.
+The penalty is a fine.
+Also, there is a possible conviction on a criminal record.

 What is Disturbing the Peace?

-Acting in an unreasonably disruptive way could mean making loud noises, throwing objects into a crowded area, fighting, or asking others to fight are a few examples.
+Making loud noises is an example of acting in an unreasonably disruptive way.
+Also, throwing objects into a crowded area, fighting, or asking others to fight are other examples.

-Using offensive language on its own is not a violation of Massachusetts Disturbing the Peace statute.
-However, if the language is not protected by the First Amendment of the Constitution it is a violation of the Disturbing the Peace law.
-Slander, and fighting words are two examples of language that is not protected under the First Amendment
+Using offensive language on its own is not a violation.
+However, if the language is not protected by the First Amendment of the Constitution it is a violation.
+Slander and fighting words are two examples of language that is not protected under the First Amendment

-There are many legal defenses to disturbing the peace charges in Massachusetts.
-A Massachusetts criminal lawyer can argue many different defenses to help you defend yourself against this criminal charge.
+There are many legal defenses to disturbing the peace charges.
+A Massachusetts criminal lawyer can help develop the best defense.

 Massachusetts criminal attorney Patrick Donovan is a former Assistant District Attorney.
-Attorney Donovan has successfully helped many people fight their criminal charges including disturbing the peace.
+Attorney Donovan has successfully helped many people fight their criminal charges.

 Patrick Donovan is a Massachusetts criminal lawyer who uses his experience as a prosecutor to fight for the best possible results.
 Attorney Donovan has appeared in over fifty courts in Massachusetts.
 Call today for a free no-obligation consultation.